Self-Defense in Massachusetts

 The single statutory exception to the duty to retreat is the castle law, G.L. c.
 278, § 8A.
 It provides that where an occupant of a dwelling is charged with killing or injuring a person who was unlawfully in that dwelling, it is a defense that the occupant was in the dwelling, reasonably believed the intruder was about to inflict great bodily injury or death on the occupant or another person lawfully present, and used reasonable means to defend against that threat.
 The statute states plainly that there is no duty on the occupant to retreat from a person unlawfully in the dwelling.
 The reasonableness and proportionality requirements still apply; what the castle law removes is only the obligation to flee first.

 The doctrine is narrower than most people assume, and three limits recur in real cases.
 First, it protects against unlawful intruders only.
 It does not eliminate the duty to retreat from a person who is lawfully in the home, a guest, a family member, a cohabitant, even when that person launches a life-threatening attack.
 Commonwealth v.
 Peloquin, 437 Mass.
 204, 208 (2002).
 A person who entered lawfully but then refuses a demand to leave can become a trespasser under G.L. c.
 266, § 120, which can change the analysis, but that determination is rarely clean in the middle of a violent encounter.
-Second, “dwelling” means the space a person actually occupies and exclusively controls; Massachusetts courts have held that common hallways, shared stairwells, porches, and driveways in multi-unit housing fall outside the castle law’s protection, so the confrontation’s exact location can decide whether the duty to retreat applied.
+Second, “dwelling” means the space a person occupies and exclusively controls; Massachusetts courts have held that common hallways, shared stairwells, porches, and driveways in multi-unit housing fall outside the castle law’s protection, so the confrontation’s exact location can decide whether the duty to retreat applied.
 Third, the belief in the threat must still be reasonable and the force still proportional; the castle law is not a license to use deadly force against every unwanted entry.

 Self-Defense in Domestic Violence Cases